StabbyCutyou/moldova/README.md

 # Roadmap

 I'll continue to add support for more random value categories, such as a general {time} field, as well as additions to existing ones (for example, a timezone param for :now, as well as the ability to choose a formatting method).
+There are also hooks to support ascii-only string generation, but as of yet it is not implemented.

 Add proper support for escaping control characters, so they are not interpreted as part of a token.
 These characters are {, }, :, and |